-When all else fails, one can always fall back on revenue as a measure of progress, right?
+When all else fails, one can always fall back on revenue as a measure of progress.
 Not really.
-The problem with relying on revenue as a measure of progress is that revenue is generally a longer customer lifecycle event which can mean having to fly blind for a really long time.
+The problem with relying on revenue as a measure of progress is that revenue is generally a longer customer lifecycle event which can mean having to fly blind for a long time.
 And even when that revenue is realized, unless you can accurately tie it back to specific actions or events from the past, it is easy to confuse correlation for causality.
 This was rampant across Mary’s teams.

 A rising tide lifts all boats, but a falling tide lifts all fingers.

-The company’s initial momentum began to wear down and growth stagnated.
-It became increasingly difficult for Mary to justify the return on investment to her stakeholders and she too found herself spinning the numbers in board meetings.
-Her two goto measures of progress were either the amount of stuff her team was currently building (build velocity) or the amount of revenue they made that quarter, depending on which was better.
-Eventually, she too was fired.
+The company’s initial momentum began to wear down, and growth stagnated.
+It became increasingly difficult for Mary to justify the return on investment to her stakeholders, and she, too, found herself spinning the numbers in board meetings.
+Her two go-to measures of progress were either the amount of stuff her team was currently building (build velocity) or the amount of revenue they made that quarter, depending on which was better.
+Eventually, she, too, was fired.

 Is There a Way Out?

 The mistake Bob and Josh made is that they spent a disproportionate amount of time focusing on the wrong numbers and promised a fictional plan they couldn’t deliver.